-It’s easy to see why Ben Stiller chose this place to film his movie, The Secret Life of Walter Mitty in and around Stykkishólmur.
-It’s certainly one of Iceland’s most charming villages, full of colourful old wooden houses that give it a timeless feel.
-The Norwegian house, local folk museum, gives you an insight into everyday life through the ages.
+Stykkishólmur is certainly one of Iceland’s most charming villages, full of colourful old wooden houses that give it a timeless feel.
+The Norwegian house, now a local folk museum, gives you an insight into everyday life through the ages.
 Be sure to check out the Narfeyrarstofa restaurant which offers a wide selection of local dishes.

-The harbour is really nice too: you can walk to the top of the Súgandisey hill and enjoy the view of the town.
+The village has lots to offer: a lively harbour, a quick climb up Súgandisey hill where you can enjoy the view of the town, a fantastic geothermal swimming pool, and the Library of Water, which houses water samples from Iceland’s many glaciers.
 You can also go on a cruise of the bay from the harbour, explore Breiðafjörður bay with its countless islands, or take the ferry to Flatey island where you can explore or even spend the night.

 Driving to Stykkishólmur: